Total TimePrep: 20 min. Bake: 40 min. + standing

 - In a small bowl, beat the egg whites on high speed until stiff peaks form.
 Fold into salmon mixture.

-- Transfer to a greased 8-in. x 4-in. loaf pan.
+- Transfer to a greased 8x4-in. loaf pan.
 Place in a larger baking pan.
 Add 1 in. of hot water to larger pan.
-Bake at 350° for 40-45 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 40-45 minutes or until a knife inserted in the center comes out clean.
 Let stand for 10 minutes before slicing.

 I used fresh Salmon for this recipe.
 The taste was to die for.
 Wonderful !
 I will never use creamed peas on my salmon ever again.
 Loved the sauce too.